 Recovery Meetings Near You in Biloxi

-Recovery is a lifelong process, and outpatient drug rehabs in Biloxi, MS that include recovery support groups can help you maintain your sobriety as you deal with the challenges of life.
+Recovery is a lifelong process, and outpatient drug rehabs in Biloxi that include recovery support groups can help you maintain your sobriety as you deal with the challenges of life.
 Step-based groups like Alcoholics Anonymous and Narcotics Anonymous offer resources and support groups with a spiritual component and emphasis on meeting with others who face similar challenges.
 Groups like SMART Recovery use scientifically researched tools and techniques for avoiding alcohol and drug use.
-You can find both types of groups after completing a drug rehab center in Biloxi, MS.
+You can find both types of groups after completing a drug rehab center in Biloxi.

 - Lion’s Club Building

 - Biloxi VA Building

 - DeMiller Hall

 Narcotics Anonymous (NA) MeetingsFollowing the same steps used in Alcoholics Anonymous, Narcotics Anonymous offers support for those struggling with drug addictions.
 NA members work the steps and attend local meetings where they share their experiences and encourage one another to choose sobriety.
 There are several NA groups that meeting weekly throughout Biloxi, and you can learn more about the organization at a meeting that’s open to the public.